sybrew/the-seo-framework/readme.txt

 		* Upgrading from all the way below v2.7.0 (December 2016!) is untested and might cause issues.
 Double-check your settings!
 	* TODO maybe: Remove the character counter for titles and descriptions, while keeping them for social inputs?
 	* TODO maybe: strip the removed options... (this will also happen on manual save...)
+* **Fixed:**
+	* **Accessibility:**
+		* **Global:**
+			* TODO: none...
+		* **Settings page:**
+			* When pasting a webmaster code tag in the respective settings field, no change listener was invoked, and you didn't get an ays-message when navigating from the settings page.
+			* When you clear a sitemap color input field, the default color is now displayed correctly.
+			* TODO When navigating away from the settings page, after changing the "category prefix" setting, the example no longer reflects the adjusted setting.
+				* Really... this is such an extreme corner-case.

 **For developers:**